March 1st Worship Service

 Adult Sunday School

-Sunday, March 8, 15, 22, and 29, we will gather and join other Methodist Churches in Michigan to learn from the book “Knowing Who We Are – The Wesleyan Way of Grace”.
-The program will include readings, video presentations, and discussions on what we believe, what we do, and why.
-The program will offer us a clearer picture of our Wesleyan way of following Jesus, focusing on core values like God’s full grace for everyone, real life transformation, how your faith leads to positive, visual changes in your life, your community, and the world.
-The materials were developed by Laceye Warner, a professor at Duke University Divinity School.
+Sunday, March 8th, 15th, 22nd, and 29th, we will gather and join other United Methodist churches in Michigan to learn from the book “Knowing who we are: The Westland Way of Grace.”
+The program will include readings, video presentations, and discussion on what we believe, what we do, and why.
+The program will offer us a clear picture of our Wesleyan way of following Jesus, focusing on core values like God’s full grace for everyone, real life transformation, how your faith leads to positive, visual changes in your life, your community, and the world.
+The materials were developed by Lacey Warner, a professor at Duke University divinity school.
 Everyone is invited to participate.
-We will have the coffee ready each Sunday and occasionally donut holes!
-See you at 9:30 a.m. beginning Sunday, March 8th.
+We will have the coffee ready each Sunday and occasionally doughnut holes!
+See you at 9:30 am beginning Sunday, March 8th.
+Reading handouts are available prior to the beginning of our classes located on the materials table in the fellowship hall.

 Upcoming Worship Schedule